PeerInfinity/Archipelago/docs/json/user/standard-client.md

 **Q: What do the different colors on location cards mean?**
 A:
 -   **Green:** Fully accessible.
 You can get to the location's region, and you have the items to clear the location itself.
 -   **Red:** Fully inaccessible.
 You can't get to the region, and/or you don't have items for a key part of the path.
 -   **Yellow/Orange:** Partially blocked.
-You can get to the region, but you're missing the specific item(s) to access the location (e.g., you are at the dungeon entrance but don't have the key).
+For example, you can get to the region, but you're missing the specific item(s) to access the location (like being at a dungeon entrance but not having the key).
-- **Blue:** Location check is "pending" and waiting for state update.
+-   **Blue:** The location check is "pending" and awaiting a state update.
-- **Black:** Location has been checked.
+-   **Black:** The location has been checked.
-- **Gray:** Location can't be evaluated as either accessible or inaccessible.
+-   **Gray:** The location can't be evaluated as either accessible or inaccessible.